 The future will be automated and augmented which is why some roles are going to be completely redundant.
 As per the Hindu business line, almost 40% of the workforce will be redundant in the coming 3 years.

-The greatest trouble is for the lower and middle-class income workers in which the majority of the work are repetitive.
+The greatest trouble is for the lower and middle-class income workers in which the majority of the work is repetitive.
 These roles will become supervisory and distributed in the future.
 Many complicated tasks that are considered difficult once to automate are already being performed by machines.

-The first and foremost danger that might occur after the automation is the security.
+The first and foremost danger that might occur after the automation is security.
 Misuse of personal information and data breaches within the

 Though automated processes have obviously made our work easier and help us in focusing on relevant and significant tasks only.
 But human interaction is still a necessary part of leveraging the system integrations correctly.
-We must use the automation as a way of augmenting the decision-making process rather than a way to eliminate it completely.
+We must use automation as a way of augmenting the decision-making process rather than a way to eliminate it completely.
 Because sometimes, human intervention is required to determine which options work the best before processing the task.

 We can eliminate the disaster recovery efforts because of the automation process.
 For instance -- the automated system can work best as a way to quickly notify the chain of command and send an alert call to the technicians when the problem encounters, along with some suggestions for alternatives also if the required team members aren't available at that particular time.

-Different ventures have different estimations regarding the automation of the human jobs in the future.
+Different ventures have different estimations regarding the automation of human jobs in the future.
 As per the Bank of England –15 million jobs may be at high risk whereas as per PWC analysis 30% of UK jobs will be taken away by robots by the year 2030.

-Apart from this, there are still some occupations in different sectors which requires expertise while performing tasks.
+Apart from this, there are still some occupations in different sectors which require expertise while performing tasks.
 Few jobs among them require a level of human interaction which may take many years for computer programmes to replicate.